The University offers a bachelor of science (B.S.) in business administration.

 Special Note: The Business Administration Program is offered on the Terre Haute campus.
 The last two years are also

-offered via distance learning through the University's DegreeLink Program.
+offered via online learning through the University's DegreeLink Program.

 Graduates pursue a variety of career paths and typically begin in entry-level positions in their